 And the idea is, that this extremely unpleasant experience will cause the thief to flee without your bike!

 Now, hands up, I’ve not yet cut the SkunkLock to test just how aggressive and unpleasant the gas is.
 And to be honest, I’m a bit wary of trying at the moment (which shows the SkunkLock is doing its job already).

 But I’d imagine, that how well it works, will depend on a whole load of environmental factors.
 The position of the lock.
 How big the cut in the lock is.
 How strong and which way the wind is blowing.
 How enclosed the space is.
 Etc etc!

-But if it is unpleasant enough to induce vomiting in those exposed to it, then it’s very likely to drive them away from you bike, without stealing it.
+But if it is unpleasant enough to induce vomiting in those exposed to it, then it’s very likely to drive them away from your bike, without stealing it.

-Are there legal and moral questions about a lock that expels noxious gas into the face of thief?
+Are there legal and moral questions about a lock that expels noxious gas into the face of a thief?
 Unfortunately, yes.
-But they don’t really affect the security of the lock, so we’ll look at those later on.
+But they don’t really affect the security of the bike lock, so we’ll review those later on.

 So just how well will the SkunkLock protect your bike?
 Visually, it looks the part.
-And that beefy form will scare off a surprising number of thieves.
+And that beefy form will act as a deterrent and scare off a surprising number of thieves.